mathcamp/steward_palantir/README.rst

 Any handlers you write must subclass ``steward_palantir.handlers.BaseHandler``.

-If a handler returns ``True``, the check will stop running handlers.
-Any successive handlers will not be run.
+Handlers may mutate check results and/or prevent successive handlers from being run.
 This technique can be used, for example, to require multiple failed checks before raising an alert.
-Since handlers run on a list of check results, you may want to continue processessing only some of those results.
-If your handler returns a list of check results, successive handlers will only run on those results.
+See the documentation on ``steward_palantir.handlers.BaseHandler`` for details.

 Misc
 ====